How we programme work at Derby Theatre

 9. We request technical riders and plans to be sent to firstname.lastname@example.org ideally 8 weeks in advance of your production, but a minimum of 2 weeks in order to ensure we can accommodate your staffing and equipment needs.

-The Studio is now programmed up to and including summer 2018.
-The next period we shall be considering is autumn 2018 and conversations will begin with our programming groups in January 2018.
+The Studio is now programmed up to and including April 2019, the next period we shall be considering is summer 2019 and conversations will begin with our programming groups in January 2018.
 If you wish to be considered for this period then please do send over your tour pack and we will save on file for when conversations begin.

-The Main House is mainly programmed up to and including autumn 2018, however we do have the odd one night slot over summer and autumn 2018 so please do send over information for one nighters in these periods.
+The Main House is mainly programmed up to and including summer 2019, however we do have the odd one night slot over spring and summer 2019, so please do send over information for one night events in these periods.